Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Painting brick and stucco presents a unique set of challenges.
 Both surfaces are highly textured and porous, meaning they soak up a lot more paint than smooth siding does.
 To get full, even coverage, painters often need to apply more coats or use specific techniques like spraying combined with back-rolling.
 This extra paint and labor naturally increase the project’s cost.
 For example, the average cost to paint a brick house is often higher than for a home with standard siding, simply because the material demands more time and resources to cover properly.

-What Other Costs Should You Expect?
+What Hidden Costs Should You Expect?

 The price on your initial painting quote is a great starting point, but it might not tell the whole story.
 Several other factors can influence your final bill.
 From preparing your home’s exterior to the equipment needed to reach high places, these additional costs are essential for a high-quality, long-lasting paint job.
 Understanding these potential expenses ahead of time will help you create a realistic budget and avoid any surprises when the final invoice arrives.
 Let’s break down what else you should plan for.

-Prep Work and Repairs
+Budgeting for Prep Work and Necessary Repairs

 A beautiful paint job is only as good as the surface underneath it.
 Before a single drop of paint is applied, your home’s exterior needs to be clean, smooth, and sound.
 This preparation phase often includes power washing to remove dirt and mildew, scraping away old, peeling paint, and sanding surfaces for better adhesion.
 If your painters discover cracks, holes, or rot, these issues must be addressed first.
 For example, damaged residential siding will need to be repaired or replaced to ensure the new paint lasts.
 The more extensive the prep work, the higher the cost, but skipping this step will only lead to problems down the road.

-Primer and Extra Coats of Paint
+Will You Need Primer or Extra Coats of Paint?

 Primer is a crucial step that ensures your new paint color looks even and vibrant.
 It’s especially important if you’re making a dramatic color change (like going from dark to light) or painting on a porous surface like bare wood.
 While it adds to the material cost, primer helps the topcoat stick better and provides a more durable finish.
 Similarly, while one coat of paint might seem sufficient, a second coat is almost always recommended.
 It provides better coverage, a richer color, and significantly more protection against the elements.
 Expect a second coat to add to the project cost, but consider it an investment in your home’s curb appeal and longevity.